-The more straightforward Upper Church, built to a light and airy Gothic plan – which was to be followed for countless Franciscan churches – is a completely different experience.
+The Upper Church, built to a light and airy Gothic plan – which was to be followed for countless Franciscan churches – is more straightforward than the Lower Church and a completely different experience.
 It’s less a church than an excuse to show off Giotto’s dazzling frescoes on the life of St Francis.
 Francis Preaching to the Birds and Driving the Devils from Arezzo are just two of the famous scenes reproduced worldwide on cards and posters.
 The cycle starts on the right-hand wall up by the main altar and continues clockwise.
 Giotto was still in his 20s when he accepted the commission, having been recommended for the job by Cimabue, whose own frescoes – almost ruined now by the oxidation of badly chosen pigments and further damaged in the 1997 earthquake – fill large parts of the apse and transepts.
 In the vaults, several harsh areas of bare plaster stand as graphic monuments to the collapse of that year.

-The most extraordinary figure the Italian Church has produced, St Francis was a revolutionary figure who took Christianity back to basics.
+The most extraordinary individual the Italian Church has produced, St Francis was a revolutionary figure who took Christianity back to basics.
 The impact he had on the evolution of the Catholic Church stands without parallel, and everything he accomplished in his short life was achieved by nothing more persuasive than the power of preaching and personal example.
 Dante placed him alongside another messianic figure, John the Baptist, and his appeal has remained undiminished – Mussolini called him “il piu santo dei santi” (the most saintly of the saints).